 South Eads Street between Four Mile Run and Army Navy Drive

-In fall 2014, Arlington implemented a pilot project to convert South Eads Street into a complete street.
-This project is located between 15th Street South and 23rd Street South and utilizes the existing curb-to-curb space and accommodates all modes of travel.
+In fall 2014, the County implemented a pilot project to convert South Eads Street into a complete street.
+The pilot project is located between 15th Street South and 23rd Street South and uses the existing curb-to-curb space to accommodate all modes of travel.
 The four-lane roadway was converted into three lanes: two through lanes and a center two-way left turn lane, with a new protected bike facility.
 Pedestrian crossings were upgraded and parking lanes reconfigured.

 About the Project

 The width and cross section of South Eads Street varies from north to south.
 The cross section is the configuration of all elements along the street – sidewalk, landscape area, parking lanes, etc. The existing condition of the pavement on South Eads Street is poor and the layout of the street is primarily oriented toward vehicular use.

 The Master Transportation Plan, Crystal City Sector Plan and corresponding Crystal City Multimodal Transportation Study call for South Eads Street to be reconstructed into a complete street – a safe environment for all travel modes including pedestrians, bicyclists, transit users and vehicles.